Wildlife and Animals in Iceland: The Complete Guide

 While hunting disrupted the fox populations, human arrival meant a wealth of new food in rodents, food waste, and lambs, allowing the species to survive.

 Since 2007, there has been an Arctic Fox Center in the village of Sudavik.
-The center has led the way to research these animals, educate people about their threats, and promote eco-tourism.
+The center has led the way in researching these animals, educating people about their threats, and promoting eco-tourism.

 Whales of Iceland